 4. Wait for an approval

-Once you are finished with the application, the next step is to allow the bank to process your application.
-The process involves verification of the information you submitted.
-In most cases, applications will go through smoothly and an account will be opened in your name.
-In some cases though, the bank might find reasons to deny your request in which case they will communicate on the next step.
-They could ask you to re-submit some information, make a fresh application.
+Once you are through with the application, you have nothing more to do but to allow the bank process the application.
+The process involves the verification of the information you submitted.
+In most cases, the application will go through smoothly and an account will be opened in your name.
+However, there are some cases where the bank might find reasons to deny your request in which case they will communicate on the next step.
+They could ask you to re-submit some information or make a fresh application.

 When you finally have the account, make maximum use of it.
 Deposit money, make withdrawals, pay your bills and do all the rest.
 And when the time comes, why not use it to acquire a loan!